-University of Cape Town
+University of Cape Town, nnaidoo2@illinois.edu

 Navashni Naidoo is a researcher at Nelson Mandela University, lecturing on physical geology.
+She completed her Master's in Science in Archaeology in 2017 at the University of Cape Town.
 Her research interests include developing paleoenvironmental proxies suited to the African continent, behavioral ecology, and engaging with community-driven archaeological projects.
-She has excavated at Stone Age sites across South Africa and East Africa.
+She has excavated at Stone Age sites across Southern Africa and East Africa.
+Navashni is currently pursuing a PhD in the Department of Anthropology at the University of Illinois.